Valerii-Poliakov/OutlookQnABot/README.md

 # OutlookQnABot
-This bot is a proxy to the Microsoft QnA maker.
+This bot is a proxy to the Microsoft QnA maker knowledge base with QnA about Outlook.